DED9

 Shutdown -s -t 300

-To start the shutdown timer, you can double-click on the ShutDownTimer shortcut and use the shutdown -a command in CMD to cancel this Schedule.
+To start the shutdown timer, double-click the ShutDown Timer shortcut, then run the shutdown -a command in Command Prompt to cancel the scheduled shutdown.

-Automatically turn off PC on Mac.
+Automatically turn off the PC on a Mac.

-A section called Energy Saver in Mac operating system settings is usually used to control screen shutdown when not in use, hard disk slip mode, system wake-up to access the network, and system shutdown after a power outage.
+A section called Energy Saver in the Mac operating system settings is usually used to control screen shutdown when not in use, hard disk sleep mode, system wake-up to access the network, and system shutdown after a power outage.
 You can also use the Schedule option to schedule the device to turn on or off in this section.

 To access Energy Saver on Mac: